sqlxpert/stay-stopped-aws-rds-aurora/README.md

 both for the user and for the programmer.
-Unfortunately, the choice of `=` as a delimiter hides a bug and demonstrates that Amazon Q Developer is ignoring AWS documentation that was available during training and is germane and queryable at this moment.
-This prompt was all about RDS.
+Unfortunately, the choice of `=` as a delimiter hides a bug and demonstrates that Amazon Q Developer is ignoring AWS documentation that was available during training and is germane and queryable now.

 Tag restrictions differ from one AWS service to another, and the restrictions are not documented for all services.
-RDS tag keys and values have rather limited character sets, which are documented in
+RDS tag keys and values have rather limited character sets, which are documented in [Tagging Amazon RDS resources: Tag structure in Amazon RDS](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_Tagging.html#Overview.Tagging.Structure), in the _RDS User Guide_. `=` is allowed in RDS tag keys, where it wouldn't make much sense to humans, and in RDS tag values, where it does make sense.
+The original prompt was all about RDS.

+My other project,
+[github.com/sqlxpert/lights-off-aws](https://github.com/sqlxpert/lights-off-aws#single-terms)&nbsp;,
-[Tagging Amazon RDS resources: Tag structure in Amazon RDS](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_Tagging.html#Overview.Tagging.Structure), in the _RDS User Guide_. `=` is allowed in RDS tag keys, where it wouldn't make much sense to humans, and in RDS tag values, where it does make sense.
-My other project, [github.com/sqlxpert/lights-off-aws](https://github.com/sqlxpert/lights-off-aws#single-terms)&nbsp;, processes schedule expressions in tag values.
-For clarity to the user as well as to the programmer, I replaced `cron`'s positional system with label=value pairs, the labels being [strftime](https://manpages.ubuntu.com/manpages/noble/man3/strftime.3.html#description) fields. `=` can also appear in the query part of a URI.
-Tagging AWS resources with URIs pointing to dashboards, documentation or tickets is a good practice.
+processes schedule expressions in tag _values_.
+For clarity to the user as well as to the programmer, I replaced `cron`'s positional system with label=value pairs like `d=01 H=07 M=30`, the labels corresponding to [strftime](https://manpages.ubuntu.com/manpages/noble/man3/strftime.3.html#description) fields. `=` can also appear in the query part of a URI.
+Tagging AWS resources with links to dashboards, documentation or Jira tickets is a good practice.

-There's no problem with the simple example shown here, but what would happen if this code entered a larger codebase and were reused in other contexts? `=` as a delimiter is incorrect for RDS because it's allowed inside RDS tag keys and tag values. `,` as a delimiter would also be incorrect for EC2, because it's allowed inside EC2 tag keys and tag values.
-See [Tag your Amazon EC2 resources: Tag restrictions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html#tag-restrictions) in the _EC2 User Guide_.
+The simple `AutoStop=false` example works, but an unexpected error would occur if the user were aware of RDS's rules but not the application's, and included a tag key or value with `=` when setting `EXCLUDE_TAGS`.
+Down the road, if the generated `split`s entered a larger codebase and were reused in a broader context, debugging would become quite difficult. `=` as a delimiter is incorrect for RDS because it's allowed inside RDS tag keys and tag values. `,` as a delimiter would also be incorrect for EC2, because it's allowed inside EC2 tag keys and tag values.
+See
+[Tag your Amazon EC2 resources: Tag restrictions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html#tag-restrictions) in the _EC2 User Guide_.

-When I knowingly introduce code that circumscribes a documented capability, it is my responsibility to warn people.
-Amazon Q Developer loves comments, and this would be a good use for one, although generated comments are typically manipulations of tokens that speak to the "what", not to the "why".
-If Amazon Q Developer were able to preemptively insert a comment with a link to the RDS tag specification and a warning that `=` is not allowed in this application's tags, the bot would would save me time.
-Better yet, how about preventing future bugs by choosing a delimiter that is consistent with the rules in the service documentation?
+When I knowingly introduce code that circumscribes a documented capability, it is my responsibility to warn the user and the programmer.
+Amazon Q Developer loves to generate comments, and this would be a good use for one, although the generated comments are typically manipulations of tokens that speak to the "what", not to the "why".
+If Amazon Q Developer preemptively provided, in the parameter description and in a code comment, a link to the RDS tag specification and a warning that `=` is not allowed in tag keys or tag values for this application, the bot would would save me time.
+Better yet, how about generating reusable code and preventing future bugs by choosing delimiters that are consistent with the rules in AWS service documentation?

 #### Would Amazon Q Developer Have Helped?